pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }
 ```

 This function accepts all the same arguments as the previous version plus a lot more!
 Does that make it better?
 Not necessarily, it depends on the requirements and constraints of our program.
-This example is a bit abstract so lets take a look at a simpler and more obvious case:
+This example is a bit abstract so let's take a look at a simpler and more obvious case:

 ```rust
 fn return_first(a: &str, b: &str) -> &str {